Protect Thacker Pass Campaign Timeline

 July 2, 2024 — The Department of Energy (DOE) informs tribes that they intend to grant a $2.26 billion USD loan to Lithium Nevada Corporation with very favorable terms, and that they have determined the Thacker Pass lithium mine would have “no adverse effects” to Native American sacred sites and cultural resources.
 They based this determination purely on BLM’s initial, highly flawed EIS published in 2020, which included no tribal consultation.

-July 30, 2024 — The Reno-Sparks Indian Colony (RSIC) and Summit Lake Paiute Tribe (SLPT) reply to the DOE, notifying the agency that it had failed to consult with the tribes under Section 106 regulations regarding the proposed loan, that DOE had ignored the extensive information provided to the BLM by the tribes regarding Thacker Pass (eligible as a Traditional Cultural District according the National Register of Historic Places), and that the tribes objected to DOE’s determination of “no adverse effect.
-When DOE refused to honor the RSIC’s request to delay the loan so that the consultation with the tribes are entitled to could be conducted, RSIC and SLPT invoked a provision of the National Historic Preservation Act which allows parties to direct federal agencies to request that the Advisory Council on Historic Preservation (ACHP) provide an advisory opinion on whether DOE complied with the law.
+July 30, 2024 — The Reno-Sparks Indian Colony (RSIC) and Summit Lake Paiute Tribe (SLPT) reply to the DOE, notifying the agency that it had failed to consult with the tribes as required under Section 106 of the National Historic Preservation Act regarding the proposed loan, that DOE had ignored the extensive information provided to the BLM by the tribes regarding Thacker Pass (eligible as a Traditional Cultural District according the National Register of Historic Places), and that the tribes objected to DOE’s determination of “no adverse effect.
+When DOE refused to honor the RSIC’s request to delay the loan so that consultation could be conducted, RSIC and SLPT invoked a provision of the National Historic Preservation Act requesting that the Advisory Council on Historic Preservation (ACHP) provide an advisory opinion on whether DOE complied with the law.

 August 8, 2024 — Reports of sexual harassment towards native women at Thacker Pass are made on social media.

-October 22, 2024 — The Advisory Council on Historic Preservation issues a scathing 5-page letter criticizing the Department of Energy’s lack of tribal consultation and advising the agency to work with BLM and the tribes to either revise the existing Historic Properties Treatment Plan (HPTP) and the HPTP’s Memorandum of Agreement that legally binds government agencies to carry out the HPTP to reflect the tribes’ concerns.
-Or, to begin a whole new NHPA consultation process to create a new HPTP and MOA that reflected the tribes’ concerns.
+October 22, 2024 — The Advisory Council on Historic Preservation issues a scathing 5-page letter criticizing the Department of Energy’s lack of tribal consultation and advising the agency to work with BLM and the tribes to either revise the existing Historic Properties Treatment Plan (HPTP) that legally binds government agencies to carry out the HPTP in a manner reflect the tribes’ concerns, or to begin a whole new Section 106 consultation process to create a new HPTP that reflected the tribes’ concerns.

-January 13, 2025 — Western Watersheds Project and People of Red Mountain file a lawsuit against the U.S. Fish and Wildlife Service and the Department of the Interior seeking to force the agency to complete a pending finding of whether or not the Kings River pyrg (Pyrgulopsis imperilais), a snail residing only in 14 springs near Thacker Pass, is an endangered or threatened species.
+January 13, 2025 — Western Watersheds Project files a lawsuit against the U.S. Fish and Wildlife Service and the Department of the Interior seeking to force the agency to complete a pending finding of whether or not the Kings River pyrg (Pyrgulopsis imperilais), a snail residing only in 14 springs near Thacker Pass, is an endangered or threatened species.

 February 2025 — Lithium Nevada informs local community members that they intend to triple the size of the mine compared to the initial plan laid out in the 2021 Environmental Impact Statement.
 The new plan more than triples the size of the area to be mined, incorporating most of the south side of Thacker Pass, adds several new sulfuric acid processing plans, re-routes the public State Highway 293, and triples the size of the toxic waste piles on the east side of the pass.